 Plugins for SDRuno

-I develop the software on a Linux box.
+I develop my software on a Linux box.
 Windows versions of the programs are usually done using a cross-compilation facility (mingw) on this box.
-I am not very familiar with Windows and personally I am not happy with Windows.
+I am not very familiar with Windows and personally I am not happy with Windows as development envirinment.

-Plugins are there for weatherfax, FT8 psk, rtty, navtex, cw, drm and acars plugins.
+Plugins are there for weatherfax, FT8 psk, rtty, navtex, cw, drm, acars and wspr plugins.

 cw psk rtty